 If your friends or significant other make not-so-subtle jokes about your workaholic habits, or if your relationships are characterized by frequent arguing or increasing distance, investigate where that tension coming from.
 It’s possible that you could be projecting work stress onto your relationships.

 While jobs will come and go, your relationships are the lifelines that can buoy you through rough patches.
-Keep in mind that the people you care most about are usually on your side and will support you—you can’t always say the same about your job.
+Keep in mind that the people you care most about are usually on your side and will support you.
+You can’t always say the same about your job.

-While caring about your job is an enviable quality, being too emotionally invested in your career can be detrimental to both your professional and personal goals.
+While caring about your job is an enviable quality, being too emotionally invested in your job can be detrimental to both your professional and personal goals.
 By noticing these signs and taking steps to prevent burnout before it starts, you can keep your level of emotional investment in your job in check so that you can thrive on a holistic level—and not just in your career.